 In addition to beef, chicken and pork, the trace element is contained in green beans, soybeans and potatoes, which is why we should eat enough of them to prevent an undersupply.

 Deficiency symptoms are primarily caused by improper preparation of food that is either overheated, frozen or preserved.
 The soil conditions can also be responsible for a reduced nutrient density of food.

 A molybdenum deficiency can manifest itself in different ways.
 In addition to cardiac arrhythmias, headaches and nausea, tiredness and shortness of breath can occur.

-Iron is a vital trace element that Essential for the formation of the red blood pigment hemoglobin, the main component of red blood cells .
+Iron is a vital trace element that Essential for the formation of the red blood pigment hemoglobin, the main component of red blood cells at a hunt.
 Hemoglobin is needed to carry oxygen, which is why you feel tired and powerless if you suffer from iron deficiency (anemia).
 If there is too little iron in the body, the red blood cells cannot be produced sufficiently.
 Copper is also involved in the formation of red blood cells as it is necessary for the absorption of iron.

 Women are recommended a little more iron than men due to menstruation.
 15 mg iron is generally recommended for women and 10 mg per day for men.